EddieHubCommunity/open-source-practice/README.md

 **3. Edit:**

-- On the top right of the Readme file, click on the pencil icon to edit the file by **adding your name to the section that matches your Initial in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community).
+- On the top right of the Readme file, click on the pencil icon to edit the file by **adding your name and your GitHub profile link to the section that matches your Initial in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community).
 Make sure that your name is in alphabetical order.**
 - After editing the Readme file, add a commit message and click on the green button saying "Commit Changes".
 Make sure you have selected the branch you have created.

 **4. Raise a Pull Request:**